 Eventually my daughter and I began showing and breeding CFA Persians again.
 We came back to the cat fancy as Jordanalisa Persians.
 We produced many gorgeous kitties, and focused on bi-colors.
 We showed all over the US, and had many Champions, Grand Champions, Regional Winners, DMs, etc. in CFA.
 We had so much fun, and then my 1st grand baby Lili came.
 My daughter found herself in the same situation that I was in when she was born.
 She just could not devote the time.
 I struggled trying to do the kitties thing solo – but my two younger kids were keeping me very busy with their sports.
 Again I took a break from breeding and showing.

 But now I’m back!!
 Some cherished friendships have continued over the years, and I have made some wonderful new friends too.
 I am so thankful for the camaraderie and all the laughs we have in the show halls, and beyond.
-I have to just call out some very special people who have been there for me – Sylvia Bruckman of Sybil Persians , Diane Wagner of Vareda Persians, Donna Waskewicz of Posh Persian, Andie O’Connor of Pearly Pond, and Greg Swensen of Kitten Chaos.
+I have to just call out some very special people who have been there for me – Sylvia Bruckman of Sybil Persians , Diane Wagner of Vareda Persians, Donna Waskewicz of Posh Persian and Andie O’Connor of Pearly Pond.
 Last but not least - my dear friend Susan who is no longer in the show halls, but is always there for a laugh or a cry.
 And she even built this website for me!
 If not for all of you, I would simply not be back.
 I love you all.

 Our foundation Persian boy came to me as I was trying to find kitties with the “look” I wanted to reproduce.
 My dear friend Sylvia was keeping her eye out for a kitty for me, and suddenly a boy that was out of her lines became available – so I jumped at the chance.
 He is our odd eyed white big boy that we affectionately call “Bowie”.
 I got him late in 2015, and really struggled with what to call him – as his registered name is Sapphire Ice.
 Not really something that lends itself to an easy nickname.
 Oddly (no pun intended) someone suggested the nickname Bowie – because David Bowie the musician had one blue and one brown eye.
 I was considering whether or not this was a good fit, and on January 10, 2016 – the original Bowie died.
 I was floored by the news, and my gorgeous white kitty instantly became Bowie.